oconnorian3/recipesforu/README.md

  * Allow users create profiles so they can add extra features such as create drafts
  * Add catergories and a search bar
- * Links which allows users easily share various posts on thier social media
+ * Links which allows users easily share various posts on their social media

 ## Database Models ##